 IMPORTANT: Please don’t rename the references/ folder.
 It’s necessary to keep this name so the transfer can be processed correctly.

 - Create the main delivery folder.
 The name of the delivery folder is 13-characters long.
-The first part is formed by the date of the delivery, in the format YYYYMMDD, followed by an underscore (_), and a number of four digits that allow multiple deliveries within one day.
+The first part is formed by the date of the delivery, in the format YYYYMMDD, followed by an underscore (_), and four digits that represent the consecutive number of the delivery for that day.
+We allow multiple deliveries within one day.

-IMPORTANT: Always follow the prescribed naming convention for the delivery folders.
+IMPORTANT: Always follow this naming method for delivery folders.

-If you have closed the previous delivery and you want to do another one during the same day, the second delivery of the same date has to be uploaded in the folder /references/20110923_0002/.
+If you have closed a delivery and you want to do another one on that same day, the second one must be uploaded in the folder /references/20190923_0002/.

-IMPORTANT: Do not rename the delivery folders after their creation.
-If one delivery can't be completed in one day, continue with the same folder until you correct all errors and the delivery is completed successfully.
+IMPORTANT: Do not rename the delivery folders after they have been created.
+If a delivery can’t be completed in one day, continue working in the same folder until you correct all errors and the delivery is successfully completed.

 Below you can see an example of how the folders should be structured.
-It also shows a URL format of the track file path, in case you will use an excel file to send us your metadata.
+It also shows a URL format of the track file path, if you use an excel file to send us your metadata.

-- Create the subdirectories.
-We strongly recommend to send your audio files divided into smaller groups (libraries, labels, etc.) with each of them put into a separate sub-folder inside the main delivery folder (13-characters long).
+- Create subdirectories.
+We strongly recommend sending your audio files divided into small groups (libraries, labels, etc.) with each of them put into a separate subfolder inside the main delivery folder (13-characters long).
 It is irrelevant how you organise these subdirectories or how you name them but it's important to keep the same structure (see an example below).

 Upload your catalogue.

-Audio files - Vericast will use them to identify music across the monitored channels.
+Audio files - Vericast uses these to identify music across the monitored channels.

-IMPORTANT: It is important that the audio files are correctly referenced and related to the metadata file(s) of the same delivery.
+IMPORTANT: It's important that the audio files are correctly referenced and related to the metadata file(s) of the same delivery.